Walk B: Arlington Heights South (including Robbins Park)

 Walk E: The British Retreat Through Arlington (along Mass Ave)

 This walk follows the path of the British retreat, from the west end of Arlington (called Menotomy at the time) to the east, along Mass Ave.
 You can walk it in either direction.
-Imagine an early pioneer settlement along the Boston to Concord Road.
+Imagine the scene: an early pioneer settlement along the Boston to Concord Road.
 Houses were spread out sparsely, surrounded by farms and stone walls.
 More than a 1,000 colonial militiamen had taken up positions along the road.
-The British, anticipating an ambush, were ordered to clear the houses along the road of snipers, and to sweep the fields either side of the road, effectively flanking the colonials.
+The British soldiers, anticipating an ambush, were ordered to clear the houses along the road of snipers, and to sweep the fields either side of the road, effectively flanking the colonials.
+But it was a difficult running battle for the soldiers, who were continually under fire from unseen militia, who kept arriving fro the surroundings towns after hearing the alarm.
 Fleming [33: Battle of Menotomy - First Blood, 1775 (Thomas Fleming)

 ] has a good account.